29th Annual International Conference on Computer Science and Software Engineering

 In addition to academic papers, we invite submissions that that focus on innovations in, and the innovative use of, IBM products, platforms and solutions.

 Submit your paper and showcase your research findings to a variety of attendees from different backgrounds and specialties.
 If your paper is accepted, it will be showcased in the conference proceedings published by CASCON and included in the ACM Digital Library.
 Visit the Papers section to find out more about the submission steps and requirements.

 Best Paper Awards

-Two paper awards-Best Paper and Best Student Paper-to recognize the best technical contributions of the event in terms of originality, clarity, and potential impact.
-To be eligible for the Best Student Paper award, a student must have primarily authored the paper, and student(s) at the time must have done the work described; only the student author(s) receive this award.
+CASCON recognizes the best technical contributions of the event in terms of originality, clarity, and potential impact with two awards: Best Paper and Best Student Paper.
+To be eligible for the Best Student Paper award, a student must have primarily authored the paper, and student(s) at the time must have done the work described.